 Of course by the time I’m on mile 10, Taylor had long finished.
 She was a sweetheart, texting me words of encouragement.

-We had talked the night before about doing certain miles for her brother and thinking about him to get us through.
+We had talked the night before about doing certain miles while thinking of her wonderful Marine brother (Ty), whose strength inspires us.
 Mile 12 and a good portion of mile 13 were “Tyler” miles.
-I thought about him a lot and made sure I put forth the strength to jog the whole final mile (which is nothing to real runners, but I’m out of shape and walk parts of these half marathons!).
+I thought about him a lot, and made sure I put forth the strength to jog the whole final mile (which is nothing to real runners, but I’m out of shape, and walk many parts of these half marathons!).

 Before you knew it, I could see that finish line!
-I crossed and I happily got my medal.

-Taylor and I went to lunch, and before you knew it, I was back on that Greyhound bus, having to come back to Los Angeles.
+I crossed and happily got my medal.
+Sadly, before you knew it, I was back on that Greyhound bus – having to come back to Los Angeles.

 Unimportant side story: There was a funny man at the bus station when I got back who asked why I was wearing a medal.
 (Yeah, that’s right.
 I wore it all the way home (instead of tucking it away in my bag like a normal person).)